 Throughout the past few years of stair climbing, I still struggled with the ups and downs of my weight.
 I fluctuated between 230-250, but I reached 260 in Dec of 2014.
 I also became friends with many of the climbers from all over the country.
 They are all great athletes and they excel at stair climbing.
 A lot them are my age and up including some in their 60’s and 70’s.
 Some have overcome serious injuries or illnesses and yet they still do the stair climbs, lead healthy lifestyles and support the various charities.
 I finally decided to make some changes.

 In Dec 2014, I changed my diet and increased my cardio.
 Sounds basic and easy?
 It wasn’t.
 After several months, I dropped to 220/225.
 In July 2015, I began working with a stair climb friend who helped me with my eating habits.
 I dropped to 205 and I have kept in the 205/210 range for the past two years.
 With all the excess weight off of me, I am now able to do more climbs, support more causes and do better at the climbs.
 I am only in competition with myself.
 I constantly want to improve my climb times.
 For example: In 2012, I climbed the Sears Tower in 42:17 and in 2016, my time was 23:58.
+In 2019, my time improved to 23:20!!
 Again, being more active, a healthier eater and thinner has really helped me with my sobriety.

 In 2015, I completed 14 climbs from coast to coast.
 I did climbs in LA, Seattle, Las Vegas, Dallas, North Carolina, Illinois, New York and South Carolina.
 I also bagpiped the opening ceremonies at several of these climbs.
 I do all of these climbs on my own time and mostly my own dime.
 I have gotten donations from several friends and family members over the past few years.